Want to know where to see the most spectacular Christmas lights in Boston? Our festive Christmas tree lighting ceremonies are the place to start.

 Massachusetts State House Tree Lighting

-A giant Christmas tree in the Rotunda lights up in the annual tree lighting event ceremony at 5pm on November 27, followed by an open house and visit from Santa in Doric Hall.
-This marks the official kick-off of the holiday season in Massachusetts.
+A giant Christmas tree in the Rotunda lights up in the annual tree lighting event ceremony at 5pm on Tuesday, November 21, followed by an open house and visit from Santa in Doric Hall.
+(Date, time, details to be confirmed) This marks the official kick-off of the holiday season in Massachusetts.

-More to do: After the ceremony, explore the special treasures in the State House.
-Then walk across Beacon Street to Boston Common, rent skates, and take a twirl around the Frog Pond ice rink.
-More about where to ice skate in Boston
+More to do: Before the ceremony, explore the special treasures in the State House.
+After the tree is lit, walk across Beacon Street to Boston Common, rent skates, and take a twirl around the Frog Pond ice rink.

 Copley Square Tree Lighting